SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 Yeah, you can't have TX pin as OUTPUT if using open drain mode, because it can drive the pin high.
 Setting it INPUT works.
 Just like on every other part with the new peripherals since their introduction.
 They should really just amend the datasheet, remove it from the errata, and pretend they meant it if they're not going to fix it.

 ### TCA1 remap options 2 and 3 not functional
 Remapping TCA1 to PORTE and PORTG does not work.
 Note that this is only relevant for 64-pin parts, as the effected pins are not present on 48-pin parts.
 Kind of a bummer though that we can't get more use out of PORTG!
+This issue is only present on the DA however.

 ### Event System not connected to PB6, PB7, PE4, PE5, PE6, PE7
 Another slap-in-the-face for 64-pin users: 6 of the pins only present on the 64-pin versions aren't enabled for the event system.
 Of course, you can always use them for other things (just not PWM output, per above)...

 ### TCD0 on non-default port doesn't work
 When PORTMUX.TCDROUTEA is set to anything other than default (PORTA), all four outputs are controlled by the TCD0.FAULTCTRL CMPAEN bit.
-Confirmed on AVR128DA Rev A6 silicon, all sizes.
-Appears to impact all other parts in all other pin counts!

 ### ZCD Output remapping non-functional
 The ZCD0 bit in PORTMUX.ZCDROUTEA effects all three ZCD's, not just ZCD0, the other two bits do nothing.
 If you were counting on having more than one output from a ZCD, is a modest inconvenience (you can make it up with event system).
 Likely few if any Arduino folks are interested in this anyway.
 This can be worked around by using the event system to control the desired pin.